Meet Switzerland’s reptile whisperer

 “It’s people!” he declares.
 “Often the animal gets sick because it’s being kept in unsuitable conditions.”
 In his experience, an exotic animal doesn’t need more attention than a dog, but it does require more knowledge from its owner.

 “The terrarium should reflect the same living conditions as the natural habitat when it comes to size, the light and humidity level,” Schneller explains.
-“The owner ought to know whether a lizard comes from a desert or a tropical forest.”
+“The owner ought to know whether a lizard comes from a desert or a tropical forest.”veterinary doctor schneller

 A reptile may not be able to wag its tail, but it can still form a strikingly strong bond with a person.